fanwosu/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 #2-strlen.c is a program that returns the length of a string
 4-print_rev.c is a program that prints a string in reverse order, followed by a new line
 #5-rev_string.c is a program that reverses a string
+#6-puts2.c is a program that prints every other character in a string starting with the first character